2025 May 31, 4:42 PM

 Easy mistake

-Calling people out for "stupid mistakes" or "rookie mistakes" tends to result in people getting defensive, covering up their mistakes.
+Calling people out for "stupid mistakes" or "rookie mistakes" tends to result in people getting defensive, then concealing their mistakes instead of fixing them.
 Thus it is advisable to use the term Easy Mistake.

 Unlike the many other kinds of mistake, a easy mistake is one that is: